* Says will not reach 6 bln free cash flow target in 2015

 * Still expects to pay 2014 dividend of 0.50 euro/shr

-Instead free cash flow will be slightly higher than 4.2 billion euros expected for this year, Deutsche Telekom said.
+As a result, free cash flow in 2015 will only be slightly higher than the 4.2 billion euros expected for this year, Deutsche Telekom said.

 The company had cut its dividend for 2013 and beyond to 0.50 euro per share from 0.70 in the previous years, saying it needed the money for investments in its U.S. and European networks.

 Analysts said there was now less hope for a recovery of Deutsche Telekom's dividend.

 "The 2014 guidance appears only logical after having seen the T-Mobile US figures," Adrian Pehl, an analyst at Equinet Bank, said.
 "The 2015 free cash flow statement is however a major blow to all investors who were expecting the dividend to recover to levels of 0.70 euro per share."